 By Christina Georgacopoulos and Trey Poche | August 2020

-Periods of civil unrest provide an opportune moment for bad actors to spread disinformation and manipulate public perception of events to divide society.
-Feelings of fear, frustration and resentment in the public can create a volatile information environment.
+Civil unrest provides an opportune moment for bad actors to spread disinformation and manipulate public perception of events to divide society.
+Feelings of fear, frustration and resentment can create a volatile information environment.

 According to Pew Research, during the initial peak of the George Floyd protests on May 28, the #BlackLivesMatter hashtag was tweeted a record 8.8 million times.
-In comparison, during the hashtag’s last peak in 2016 following the deaths of Alton Sterling and Philando Castile, #BlackLivesMatter was tweeted 1.4 million times.
-To further illustrate the magnitude of the current protests, the ongoing Hong Kong protests were only mentioned 1.5 million times at their peak despite global attention and heavy media coverage.
+By contrast,, the Hong Kong protests were mentioned 1.5 million times at their peak despite global attention.

-“The combination of evolving events, sustained attention and, most of all, deep existing divisions make this moment a perfect storm for disinformation,” according to the director of the Atlantic Council’s Digital Forensic Research Lab, Graham Brookie.
+“The combination of evolving events, sustained attention and, most of all, deep existing divisions make this moment a perfect storm for disinformation,” according to Graham Brookie, director of the Atlantic Council’s Digital Forensic Research Lab.

-Social media platforms have been flooded with genuine and authentic conversation about Black Lives Matter and racial justice throughout the George Floyd protests.
-But with so much activity happening online, it is ever more important to be vigilant against misleading claims and conspiracies.
-The circulation of mis- and dis-information during civil unrest can cause confusion, stoke tensions and distract from factually correct information.
-The George Floyd protests, which are occurring in communities already devastated by the global pandemic, are the perfect breeding ground for misinformation.
+Social media platforms were flooded with authentic conversation about Black Lives Matter and racial justice throughout the George Floyd protests.
+But with so much activity, vigilance is crucial against misleading claims and conspiracies.
+The circulation of mis- and dis-information during civil unrest can cause confusion, stoke tensions and distract from factually-correct information.

-With the sheer amount of info circulating right now, it’s easy to mistake fact and fiction.
-Here is a list of prominent rumors about the George Floyd and Black Lives Matter protests, debunked, fact-checked, and explained.
+Below is a list of prominent rumors about the George Floyd and Black Lives Matter protests, debunked, fact-checked and explained:

 Source: Stephanie Keith/Getty Images

-President Trump claimed that police did not use tear gas to clear apparent peaceful protestors outside of the White House on June 1.
-ABC News reported, “According to the Centers for Disease Control and Prevention, ‘tear gas’ isn't a specific chemical compound but a blanket term for chemical agents used for riot control that cause temporary respiratory distress.
-Compounds including mace and pepper spray fit the CDC's definition.”
-The U.S. Secret service later admitted that police did use pepper spray.
+President Trump claimed that police did not use tear gas to clear apparently peaceful protestors outside the White House on June 1.
+ABC News reported, “According to the Centers for Disease Control and Prevention, ‘tear gas’ isn't a specific chemical compound but a general term for chemical agents used for riot control that may cause temporary respiratory distress.
+Compounds including Mace and pepper spray fit the CDC's definition.”
+The U.S. Secret Service later admitted that police used pepper spray.

-Hundreds of Twitter and Facebook posts suggest George Floyd is not dead, The New York Times reported.
+Hundreds of Twitter and Facebook posts suggested George Floyd is not dead, The New York Times reported.

-- A YouTube conspiracy channel, JonXArmy, shared a 22-minute video that falsely asserts George Floyd is alive, which was shared nearly 100 times on Facebook (mostly on Pages associated with QAnon, an online, anonymous forum).
+- A YouTube conspiracy channel, JonXArmy, shared a 22-minute video that falsely asserted George Floyd is alive, which was shared nearly 100 times on Facebook (mostly on pages associated with QAnon, an online, anonymous forum.)
 The video potentially reached nearly 1.3 million people.
-Youtube later removed the video, claiming it violated the site’s policy on hate speech.
+YouTube later removed the video, claiming it violated the site’s policy on hate speech.
 In thousands of other posts, users falsely claimed the Minnesota police officer who was responsible for the death of Floyd was an actor and the incident was orchestrated by the “deep state.”

 George Soros, a billionaire investor and prolific Democratic donor, is blamed for funding the protests.

-- For years George Soros has been painted as a villain by the far-right and been the target of numerous conspiracy theories.
+- For years George Soros has been painted as a villain by the far-right and made the target of numerous conspiracy theories.

-- On Twitter, Soros was mentioned in 34,000 Tweets related to Floyd during a one week period
+- On Twitter, Soros was mentioned in 34,000 Tweets related to Floyd in a one-week period

-- On Youtube over 90 videos in 5 languages were shared connecting Soros with the protests during a one week period.
-Youtube did not remove the videos because they did not violate any of the company’s policies.
+- On YouTube over 90 videos in five languages were shared connecting Soros with the protests in one week.
+YouTube did not remove the videos because they did not violate any of its policies.

-Some conservative commentators are asserting, with little evidence, that the riots and looting is being coordinated by antifa, the far-left antifacist movement.
+Some conservative commentators asserted, with little evidence, that the riots and looting were coordinated by antifa, the far-left antifacist movement.

 - Vox reported that antifa is not a unified organization, but rather a loose ideological label for a subset of left-wing radicals who believe in using street-level force to prevent the rise of what they see as fascist movements.